Eden Agreement: Response to the Treaty

 The new treaty was mostly received with support by the British government, and William Eden was rewarded accordingly.
 British industrialists and merchants of Britain believed that it would create a new age of mutually-advantageous trading between themselves and their French counterparts.
 For example, the Committee of Fustian Manufacturers wrote in a resolution passed in Manchester shortly after Eden and Reyneval agreed upon terms, "We are unanimously of opinion that the commercial treaty will be highly beneficial to the cotton manufacturers of this town."

 Although the treaty was met cordially by the newer, larger-scale industries, the older, guild-like industries vehemently opposed the treaty.
 Sometimes, within an industry there were disputed interests regarding the treaty.
 For instance, the iron industry was divided into two sects: one in support of the treaty, and the other opposed to it.
 Pig and bar iron manufacturers favoured it because it offered them an opportunity to expand into the French markets.
-Hardware manufacturers, conversely, feared the treaty would put their expert craftsmanship in jeopardy of being replaced by cheaper, more industrial French goods.
+Hardware manufacturers, conversely, feared the treaty would put their expert craftsmanship in jeopardy of being replaced by cheaper, machine-made French goods.

 Joint leader of the Fox-North Coalition that governed the House of Commons, Charles James Fox attacked the treaty during the ratification proceedings.
 He argued against allying with the French, a traditional enemy that, at that time, continued to strengthen their navy in the Channel.
 Fox passionately opposed the treaty insinuating that, as long as France was the most powerful country in Europe, Britain must challenge the French in order to maintain balance.
 And, based on that notion, in no way was strengthening the French economy beneficial for British merchants.

 Despite Fox’s impassioned opposition, the treaty was ratified in both Houses largely due to William Pitt’s support for it.
 Pitt denounced the belief that Britain and France were bound to "eternal enmity" and argued that the treaty would alleviate the tensions that had precipitated between the two countries throughout history.
 The treaty was submitted to the King with a recommendation for approval on 8 March.

 The treaty was not looked upon as favourably in France as it was in England.
-The French refuted the agreement because of two central complaints; similarly to the English craft industries, the French craft industries feared being replaced by cheaper English-machine made factory goods.
-Moreover, the French Craft industries had more traction in France than their English counterparts because of the known triumph of British industrial goods over French industrial goods.
-Second, the French believed their wines were still too highly taxed in comparison to the Portuguese wines.
-Shortly after the treaty was enforced those French critics were proven right.
+There was French opposition to the agreement because of two central complaints.
+First, similarly to the English craft industries, the French craft industries feared being replaced by cheaper machine-made goods from across the Channel.
+Moreover, the French craft industries had more traction in France than their English counterparts because of the known triumph of British industrial goods over French industrial goods.
+Second, the French believed their wines were still too highly taxed in comparison to Portuguese wines.
+After the treaty came into force, those French critics were proven right.
 The opening of the French ports allowed for cheap English textiles and hardware companies to dump their goods into France.
 The French became skeptical of the British, and it was widely believed that the British were depreciating their imports in order to flood the French markets.